All Episodes

 Brief time out, much more straight ahead as we continue.

-Hey, folks, I don't want you to get overconfident now when uh when I postulate the health care system Obama wants is going to go down the tubes, and that he's not gonna I don't mean you should just say to yourself, all right, it's over.
+Hey, folks, I don't want you to get overconfident now when I postulate that the healthcare system Obama wants is going to go down to tubes and that he's not going to, I don't mean you should just say to yourself, all right, it's over.

-It's only gonna fail if everybody keeps speaking out against it, if everybody maintains their energy level against it.
+It's only going to fail if everybody keeps speaking out against it, if everybody maintains their energy level against it.

 I'm just telling you, I'm getting the sense that the energy level to this point is starting to get some traction.